 It may seem like connotation is something profoundly simple... and it is.
-But I suppose it’s true that sometimes the simplest ideas are the hardest to grasp.
-Connotation can be applied in an infinite ways.
+But I suppose it’s true that sometimes the most simple ideas are the hardest to grasp.
+Connotation can be applied in an infinite amount of ways.
 But before we get ahead of ourselves, let’s formally define connotation.

 What is connotation?